ALTIBASE/Documents/Manuals/Altibase_trunk/eng/3rdPartyConnector_Eng.md

 #### Altibase Installation

-We recommend users to install Altibase 6.5.1 or above.
+We recommend users to install Altibase 6.5.1 or later.

 For more detailed information on installation, please refer to the *Installation Guide*.